Judekeyser/tail_rec/README.md

 All these checks are "business checks", relevant for the end user and full of business logic.
-We should not change that; but we should enclose our method in such a way that it prepare the execution context for us.
+We should not change that; but we should enclose our method in such a way that it prepares the execution context for us.

-First it should be able to check that the current Thread is indeed an execution context:
+First it should be able to check that the current thread has indeed an execution context:
 ```
 public final void assertLegitAccess() {
     if (Thread.currentThread() instanceof WithMethodExecutionContext) setupContext();